The JAC invites applications for High Court judge.

 The selection days will fall between 24 March to 7 April and 21 to 30 April 2020.
 You must be available to attend on one of these dates and should state your availability in the covering letter to your application.

 More on the application process for High Court judge: Application Page

 All candidates must provide the contact details of 2 assessors in their covering letter of application.

 Independent assessments should provide evidence that you have the skills and abilities relevant to the role.

 Independent assessors are approached before shortlisting and the evidence they provide will inform selection decisions.
 The JAC will contact independent assessors on receipt of your application and by no later than 10 December 2019 to ensure that all assessors have a minimum of 4 weeks in which to provide an assessment.

 Please note the important information in relation to avoiding the nomination of independent assessors who may have conflicts of interest.

 Conflict of interest

 The JAC Commissioners are listed on the JAC website; please do not nominate a Commissioner as an independent assessor.
-You should also state in the application form if you are in any way related to or known by any of the Commissioners and give details.
+You should also state in the covering letter if you are in any way related to or known by any of the Commissioners and give details.

 You are asked not to nominate an independent assessor whom you know is applying for the same exercise.
 Such an assessor will be conflicted and the JAC will ask you to find an alternative.